PeranoXx/Book-store-admin-api/README.md

 To run this app, follow these basic steps:

 1. Clone the repository to your local machine using the command `https://github.com/PeranoXx/Book-store-admin-api.git`.
-2. Navigate to the project directory using the command `cd Book-store-admin-api.git`.
+2. Navigate to the project directory using the command `cd Book-store-admin-api`.
 3. Install the project dependencies by running `composer install`.
 4. Copy the `.env.example` file to `.env` using the command `cp .env.example .env`.
 5. Generate a new application key by running the command `php artisan key:generate`.